open-telemetry/opamp-spec/specification.md

 #### opamp

-Settings to connect to the OpAMP server.
-If this field is not set then the agent should assume that the settings are unchanged and should continue using existing settings.
-The agent MUST verify the offered connection settings by actually connecting before accepting the setting to ensure it does not lose access to the OpAMP server due to invalid settings.
+Settings to connect to the OpAMP Server.
+If this field is not set then the Agent should assume that the settings are unchanged and should continue using existing settings.
+The Agent MUST verify the offered connection settings by actually connecting before accepting the setting to ensure it does not lose access to the OpAMP Server due to invalid settings.

 #### own_metrics

-Settings to connect to an OTLP metrics backend to send agent's own metrics to.
+Settings to connect to an OTLP metrics backend to send Agent's own metrics to.
-If this field is not set then the agent should assume that the settings are unchanged.
+If this field is not set then the Agent should assume that the settings are unchanged.

 #### own_traces

-Settings to connect to an OTLP metrics backend to send agent's own traces to.
-If this field is not set then the agent should assume that the settings are unchanged.
+Settings to connect to an OTLP metrics backend to send Agent's own traces to.
+If this field is not set then the Agent should assume that the settings are unchanged.

 #### own_logs

-Settings to connect to an OTLP metrics backend to send agent's own logs to.
-If this field is not set then the agent should assume that the settings are unchanged.
+Settings to connect to an OTLP metrics backend to send Agent's own logs to.
+If this field is not set then the Agent should assume that the settings are unchanged.

 #### other_connections

 Another set of connection settings, with a string name associated with each.
-How the agent uses these is agent-specific.
-Typically the name represents the name of the destination to connect to (as it is known to the agent).
-If this field is not set then the agent should assume that the other_connections settings are unchanged.
+How the Agent uses these is Agent-specific.
+Typically the name represents the name of the destination to connect to (as it is known to the Agent).
+If this field is not set then the Agent should assume that the other_connections settings are unchanged.

 ### ConnectionSettings Message